 Designing for businesses at Spotify

-Last year I shared a couple of sentences with the wonderful editors of the Spotify Design Blog answering the question “What considerations do you need to make when designing for B2B?”.
-As part of this series, I could only share a couple of sentences, but obviously I have thotz so here goes.
+Last year I shared a couple of sentences with the editors of the Spotify Design Blog on what to consider when designing for B2B.
+I had a lot more to say, so here goes.

-Top 7 to consider when designing for a B2B vs B2C
+Top 7 considerations when designing for B2B vs B2C

 Amel Afzal